KaiHsiangHu/iNEXT.IE/README.md

 package:

 -   Hu, K.-H. and Chao, A. (2025).
 The iNEXT.IE package: INterpolation
-    and EXTrapolation for Inter-specific Encounter.
+    and EXTrapolation for Inter-Specific Encounter.
 R package available from CRAN.

 ## SOFTWARE NEEDED TO RUN iNEXT.IE IN R